Eghamarian/sociotherapy/_short/04_individuality.md

-I always thought I was immature and I hated myself for it.
+I always thought I was immature and I hated myself for it.<br>
-But the entire humanity does it, and does it often.
+But the entire humanity does it, and does it often.<br>
-We all want things at times;
+We all want things at times;<br>
-We all want things so bad at times, we fight for them, We want them so bad, we kill for them.
+We all want things so bad at times, we fight for them,<br>
+We want them so bad, we kill for them. <br>
-But then we realize, if we are wise, we were no different than a kid on a tantrum, demanding what they do not need.
+But then we realize, if we are wise, we were no different than kids on tantrums, demanding what they do not need.<br>
-Individuality is one of those.
+Individuality is one of those.<br>
-We wanted it so bad, we tore all the common threads connecting us to each other.
+We wanted it so bad, we tore all the common threads connecting us to each other.<br>
-Now we long for common values more than ever.
+Now we long for common values more than ever.<br>
-But since we got rid of all publis interests, our private interests are showcasing on public stage.
+But since we got rid of all publis interests, our private interests are showcasing on public stage.<br>
+Out iindividual loneliness is on piblc display.<br>
-Even out most intimate moments are appreciated proportional to the number of views or likes they get.
-We yearn for acknowledgment so much that we are uncertain whether we experience thing unless it is seen and approved by public.
+Even out most intimate moments are appreciated proportional to the number of views or likes they get.<br> We yearn for acknowledgment so much, that we are uncertain whether we experience thing, unless it is seen and liked.<br>
-I thought I was immature, and I hated myself for it.
+I thought I was immature, and I hated myself for it.<br>
-But the entire humanity does it, and does it often.
+But the entire humanity does it, and does it often.<br>

 </div>
 <br><br>